 The plan will be put into practice through (i) training of producers, which will lead to technology, research, and development; (ii) strengthening of domestic markets; (iii) and infrastructure improvements.
 Costa Rica is slowly awakening to the opportunities presented by a more scientific approach to aquaculture.
 Business opportunities, whether in research and development, fish farming itself or even distribution, the opportunities available to foreign investors are plentiful.

 How can Biz Latin Hub assist you with doing business?

 To overcome the growing demand and with natural artisanal fishing is no longer sustainable, world food producers are increasingly looking to aquaculture as the solution to shortages.
 Where there is demand, there are opportunities to supply.
 With extensive experience already in the industry, as well as large effort going into research development and innovation, Latin America serves as an ideal location to locate aquaculture businesses.
 To accompany it’s already excellent reputation, Latin America presents foreign investors with a number of other opportunities: a cheap workforce, a range of climates and environments for all fish and shellfish species and a welcoming, business-friendly culture.

 Before getting started in Latin America, partner with accounting and legal experts for local support.
 With the right market entry strategy, your Latin American expansion can achieve long-term success.
 At Biz Latin Hub, our team offers comprehensive market entry and back-office services.
 We provide customized business solutions to suit your needs.
-To find out more, contact our business experts at [email protected].
+To find out more, contact our business experts here at Biz Latin Hub.